leoraggy/book-to-speech/README.md

 We set out to create a better way!

-The **Study Buddy Audio Project** aims to find a way to **automatically customize** the text before it's turned into audio.
+The **Book to Speech Project** aims to find a way to **automatically customize** the text before it's turned into audio.
 This allows for:

 1.  **Correct Pronunciation:** Ensuring technical terms, code snippets, or formulas are read out clearly and accurately.
 2.  **Affordable Cost:** Offering a solution that is much more reasonably priced than the expensive alternatives.